vital-ai/vital-examples/amazon-echo-humor-app/README.md

 =====================

-An example vertx app built with vitalservice-vertx-mod
+An example vertx app built with vitalservice-vertx3